 The discussion indicates EPA will evaluate changes to certification fuel in Tier 3, and if there are changes made to this certification fuel, that EPA would be required under EPCA to preserve the stringency of the GHG standards.
-Thus, EPA acknowledges that certification fuel has an effect on GHG emissions, and therefore also acknowledges that vehicles and fuels operate as a system, not only for the critieria pollutants like PM and NOx, but also GHGs.
-And yet, EPA did not evaluate changes in fuel for the GHG rule.
-Growth Energy believes that because vehicles and fuels are obviously inseparable when it comes to both criteria pollutants and GHG emissions, that the Agencies should have evaluated both changes to vehicles and fuels for the GHG rule.
+Thus, EPA acknowledges that certification fuel has an effect on GHG emissions, and therefore also acknowledges that from the EPA test procedures in place as of 1975, or procedures that give comparable results.
+49 USC 32904(c).